PaulKinlan/paul.kinlan.me/content/en/2010-12-06-chrome-extension-adding-context-menus.markdown

 <p>In this post, I will show you how to quickly integrate <a href="http://code.google.com/chrome/extensions/contextMenus.html">Context Menus</a> into Chrome
 Extensions.
 Why am I integrating Context Menus?
-Because they are a powerful hook in to your extension, and I want to be able to let users &ldquo;Buzz&rdquo; about specific things on any page, for instance, if they find an interesting image, they can Buzz just that rather than the entire page.
+Because they are a powerful hook in to your extension, and I want to be able to let users 'Buzz' about specific things on any page, for instance, if they find an interesting image, they can Buzz just that rather than the entire page.
 It is pretty powerful.</p>